davosmith/moodle-navbuttons/README.txt

 require_once($CFG->dirroot.'/blocks/navbuttons/footer.php');  // Add this line to enable the navigation buttons
 $output = draw_navbuttons().$this->container_end_all(true);   // Change this line to enable the navigation buttons

+** DO NOT MAKE THE ABOVE CHANGE IF YOU ARE RUNNING MOODLE 3.10 (or higher) - it is no longer needed **

 6. Add the block to a course (turn editing on, select 'Navigation Buttons' from the 'Blocks - Add' menu)
 7. Customise the button appearance by clicking on 'Edit the Navigation Button settings' in the newly created block.